Asymptotic Coincidence of the Statistics for Degenerate and Non-Degenerate Correlated Real Wishart Ensembles: Bulk Statistics

 for all values of $l$.
 Hence, the saddle point solution $q_0(x)$ is up to the normalization $1/\gamma^2$ the Green function --- also known as Cauchy or Stieltjes transform --- of the density $R_1(x)$.
 When writing $\text{Im}~q_0(x)$ shorthand, we view the $1/x$ singularity of $q_0(x)$ at the origin as a real term which may be neglected.
 Thus, the chain of equalities~\eqref{level-asymp} is consistent.

 The coincidence of $q_0(x)/\gamma^2$ with the Green function implies that the function $g(q)-1/q$, see Eq.~\eqref{ScalarSaddlePoint}, can be identified with the R transform in the theory of free probability.
 An introduction to free probability in random matrix theory can be found in Ref.~\cite{Burda,Speicher}.
+Free probability in the context of random matrices was originally introduced by Voiculescu et al.~\cite{Voiculescu}.